African Elephant Conservation Fund 2015

 In addition to the direct threat caused by poaching, the natural habitat of African elephants is shrinking as human populations grow and forests and savannas are cleared for infrastructure development, agriculture, and extractive industries such as logging and mining.
 Loss and degradation of habitat leaves elephants with a very limited food supply, which results in high levels of human-elephant conflict and retaliatory killings when hungry elephants enter villages and destroy local farmers’ crops.

 Since the early 1980s, Southern Africa has been the main stronghold and safe haven for elephant populations.
-Through immigration and natural population growth, Africa’s largest elephant population, in northern Botswana grew steadily from 80,000 in 1996 to 129,000 in 2014.
-But in recent years, Botswana has also been targeted by poachers, with regular reports of poached carcasses being found in Chobe and Moremi national parks and surrounding areas.
-As recently as the 1990’s, Zimbabwe was home to the third largest population of elephants in Africa, with 80-100,000 individuals.
+Through immigration and natural population growth, Africa’s largest elephant population, in northern Botswana, grew steadily from 80,000 in 1996 to 129,000 in 2014.
+But in recent years, Botswana has also been targeted by poachers, with regular reports of poached carcasses being found in Chobe and Moremi National Parks and surrounding areas.
+As recently as the 1990s, Zimbabwe was home to the third largest population of elephants in Africa, with 80,000-100,000 individuals.
 However, elephant security in the country is now in question after a decade of political upheaval and inadequate investment in wildlife protection, Zimbabwe’s elephant population is feared to have suffered significant poaching.
 We await the official results of 2014 surveys.

 Through the African Elephant Conservation Fund, the U.S. Fish and Wildlife Service supports the 37 African elephant range states with financial support for essential protection activities, especially anti-poaching.
-With the 2014 appropriation of $1.4m, essential anti-poaching and anti-trafficking operations are being supported through 21 projects in 11 range countries and three projects across multiple countries.
-Some of these include:
+For more information on current projects, please see our most recent project summaries.